 Certified Community Behavioral Health Clinics (CCBHCs) make it possible for people to receive timely and high-quality behavioral health treatment.
 While they also provide primary care screening and monitoring, they’re able to address mental health, substance use disorder, and other behavioral health issues that might otherwise be missed in acute care settings.

 The CCBHC model of delivery is becoming popular as it improves access to care, gives the community access to a greater scope of services, and improves staff satisfaction and retention.

 This page is dedicated to helping you learn more about CCBHC training requirements, including resources for certain components of the certification criteria.

-Resources on Becoming a CCBHC
+Resources How to Become a CCBHC

 Becoming and maintaining a Certified Community Behavioral Health Clinic is not a simple task.
 It requires full participation from your staff, board members, and collaborating organizations.
 Leverage these resources to help you learn more about CCBHC required competencies, training, and more.